monkigit/habbostar/README.md

 # HabboStar
-HabboStar is an open source Habbo content management system.
+HabboStar is an open source Habbo content management system with extensibility in mind.

-Features include:
+HabboStar is:
+- Multi-themed
+- Extensible
-- Extensibility
+- Fast
-- Multi-theme
+- Easily configurable

-- ...
+...
 TODO